 Outdoor clothing is lightweight and saves weight on tour.

 Compared to a fleece jacket a soft-shell jacket is more practical as it can be worn as a weatherproof jacket or as an additional thermal layer under a rain jacket.
-Just add long functional trousers, ideally with a zipper to wear them as shorts on warm days, like the Mariso Zip Off Pants– and your wardrobe for your tour is complete.
+Just add long functional trousers, ideally with a zipper to wear them as shorts on warm days and your wardrobe for your tour is complete.
 This way you’re perfectly ready for any kind of weather but aren’t carrying around too much ballast.

 Good to know: Hardshell or softshell jacket? – Which outdoor jacket is the right one for your expedition?